thoroo/quick-fetch/README.md

 ### ToDo

 - Add better exception handling
+- Add custom scroller for pages with lazy loading
 - Add config validation
 - Ensuring host name is correct when navigating using next or previous button.
 In case a website has some sort of redirect URL to a external site
 - Better handling of reserved characters inside file names and paths